— Explore something new at

 Increased pressures are being felt by people from all walks of life, creating a demand for the treatment of conditions like anxiety, depression and stress.
 To address these needs the Government is raising the profile of psychological therapies offered by health services, relying on a pool of qualified counsellors.

 Our range of courses attract people from various backgrounds and different levels of ability.
-The ABC Level 2 Certificate in Counselling Skills provides a comprehensive overview of the profession and allows for a more informed choice over further training options that are available.
+The ABC Level 2 Award in Counselling Concepts provides a comprehensive overview of the profession and allows for a more informed choice over further training options that are available.
 As you progress you will develop a range of counselling skills and greater theoretical knowledge, as well as interpersonal skills common to most approaches, within a variety of counselling situations.
 You can progress from Level 2 to our Level 5, Foundation Degree in Counselling Theory and Practice which will enable you to practise as a qualified counsellor.

 We will also help you keep up-to-date with continued professional development through our regular workshops.